fredwu/datamappify/README.md

 # Datamappify [![Gem Version](https://badge.fury.io/rb/datamappify.png)](http://badge.fury.io/rb/datamappify) [![Build Status](https://api.travis-ci.org/fredwu/datamappify.png)](http://travis-ci.org/fredwu/datamappify) [![Coverage Status](https://coveralls.io/repos/fredwu/datamappify/badge.png)](https://coveralls.io/r/fredwu/datamappify) [![Code Climate](https://codeclimate.com/github/fredwu/datamappify.png)](https://codeclimate.com/github/fredwu/datamappify)

-Separate domain logic from data persistence, loosely based on the [Repository Pattern](http://martinfowler.com/eaaCatalog/repository.html).

-Datamappify is NOT associated with the [Datamapper](https://github.com/datamapper/) project.

 __Datamappify is current in Proof-of-Concept stage, do NOT use it for anything other than experimentation.__

-Right now I'm reevaluating the implementation based on the feedback and discussions I've had so far with people who are smarter than myself.
-In particular I'm interested to investigate lazy-loading of entity attributes - which is useful for aggregating data from say, web services.

 ## Overview

+Compose and manage domain logic and data persistence separately and intelligently, Datamappify is loosely based on the [Repository Pattern](http://martinfowler.com/eaaCatalog/repository.html) and [Entity Aggregation](http://msdn.microsoft.com/en-au/library/ff649505.aspx).

-Datamappify is a thin layer on top of [Virtus](https://github.com/solnic/virtus) and existing ORMs (ActiveRecord, etc).
-The design goal is to utilise the powerfulness of existing ORMs but separate domain logic (behaviour) from data persistence.
+Datamappify is built using [Virtus](https://github.com/solnic/virtus) and existing ORMs (ActiveRecord and Sequel, etc).
+The design goal is to utilise the powerfulness of existing ORMs as well as to separate domain logic (model behaviour) from data persistence.

 Datamappify consists of three components:

-- __Entity__ contains models behaviour, think ActiveRecord model with the persistence specifics removed.
+- __Entity__ contains models behaviour, think an ActiveRecord model with the persistence specifics removed.
 - __Data__ as the name suggests, holds your model data.
-It is an ActiveRecord object.
+It is an ORM object (ActiveRecord and Sequel, etc).
 - __Repository__ is responsible for data retrieval and persistence, e.g. `find`, `save` and `destroy`, etc.

+Note: Datamappify is NOT affiliated with the [Datamapper](https://github.com/datamapper/) project.

+### Supported ORMs for Persistence

+- ActiveRecord
+- Sequel

 ## Installation

 Add this line to your application's Gemfile:

     gem 'datamappify'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install datamappify

 ## Usage